Monday, October 6, 2025

 Ek Balam Part 4 of 7: The North Plaza's Ball Court and Sweat Bath

 Ek Balam's Ball Court, looking north.
-According to deciphered glyphs, the Ball Court was dedicated in 841 AD.
-It was built by one of the successors of Ek Balam's greatest ruler, Ukit Kan Lek Tok'.
-The court is located in the southwest corner of Plaza Norte (North Plaza).
-It stands less than 10m (30ft) north of the Twin Temples (Part 3). the corner of which can be seen on the right.
+According to deciphered glyphs, the Ball Court was dedicated in 841 AD by Tz'ihb Am Tuun.
+He was one of the dynastic successors of Ek Balam's greatest ruler, Ukit Kan Lek Tok'.
+Located in the southwest corner of Plaza Norte (North Plaza), the court stands less than 10m (30ft) north of the Twin Temples (Part 3).
+The corner of the Twins can be seen on the right.
 This close proximity may be intentional.
 The Twin Temples are thought to be associated with the Hero Twins of Maya mythology.
-The ball game is central to the story of their triumph over the Lords of Xibalba (the Underworld).
+The ball game was central to their triumph over the Lords of Xibalba (the Underworld).

 In the center of Plaza Norte is the Sweat Bath, another fascinating structure.
 It was used by Ek Balam's elites for purposes that included religion, health, and giving birth.
 It was also utilized by the ball players to ritually purify themselves before a game.
 In this posting, I will show the Ball Court and the Sweat Bath and explain the roles that they played at Ek Balam.